Financial-Times/kmt-header/README.md

 $ bower install
 ```

-Then you can run `$ npm start` and go to `http://local.ft.com:5000/` in your browser to see the footer module running locally on your machine.
+Then you can run `$ npm start` and go to `http://local.ft.com:5000/` in your browser to see the header module running locally on your machine.

-To be able to manage footer main settings you can create an `.env` file in the root directory with the following variables:
+To be able to manage header main settings you can create an `.env` file in the root directory with the following variables:

 ```
 NODE_ENV=development